-I’ve been building my online business for the past five years.
-I say building, but what I really mean is learning the ropes.
+I’ve been building my online business since 2009.
+I say building, but what I really mean is learning.

 I stumbled a lot in the beginning.
-I made mistakes, I failed, and I gave up in frustration more times than I’d like to admit.
+I made mistakes, I failed, and I gave up in frustration more times than I’d care to admit.

 I began seeing results when I became absolutely determined to succeed.